drewdolan/installation-and-configuration/source/imgmath-on-fedora.rst

 .. code-block:: python
     :emphasize-lines: 6

-    # Add any Sphinx extension module names here, as strings.
+    # Add any Sphinx extension module names here as strings.
 They can be
     # extensions coming with Sphinx (named 'sphinx.ext.*') or your custom
     # ones.
     extensions = [